 Hundreds of giant stick puppets were carried up the street and held up by volunteers so that adults and kids could view them.
 The volunteers had a fun look on their faces as they interacted with the young children while attempting to scare or amuse them.
 Some designs the volunteers had were giant skeletons, dragons made of paper and jack-o’-lantern heads displayed for all eyes to see.
 This spooked out and delighted the crowds in shock and awe at such a spectacle.
 The parade also featured marching bands with tubas, trumpets and drums.
 Halloween-themed parade floats moved up the block with DJs blasting music while people on the floats threw glow sticks at attendees in hopes of being caught.
 A crowd favorite was the zombie dancers who choreographed Michael Jackson’s “Thriller.”

 The parade, which covered a quarter of a mile, began at Canal Street and Avenue of the Americas and ended at West 5th Street.
-According to The Village Halloween Parade website, the total headcount was over 50,000 attendees.
+According to the Village Halloween Parade website, the total headcount was over 50,000 attendees.
 600 volunteers and local community members helped assemble the puppets, costumes and floats.
 This year’s grand marshal was actor and Broadway star Andre De Shields.

 Plenty of students from colleges in the area gathered at the scene to have a good time.
 Teens and adults took the day off of classes and their jobs to prepare for and attend the famous parade.
 Monet Lawrence and Holly Satekia, roommates at the University, participated in the parade and walked down the street.
 Lawrence, a film major, captured the party with her camera and costume.
 “The parade’s atmosphere was very lively and entertaining; I couldn’t get enough of people’s creative costumes.
-This means a lot to me because this is my first time attending the parade,” Lawrence said.
+This means a lot to me because this is my first time attending the parade,” she said.

 Lawrence’s choice of costume was Janet Jackson from her favorite film, “Poetic Justice,” and she gave a step-by-step guide to how she put together the costume.
 “I basically created a DIY costume.
 I ordered some of the stuff, such as the jersey and the hat, but the rest of it was already in my closet, so it wasn’t the hardest costume to make.
 It was more of a put-together type of costume,” Lawrence said.